jbosstools/jbosstools-website/blog/2012-08-24-show-domain-info-openshift-java-client-in-a-nutshell.md

 tags: [OpenShift, Java]
 ---

 At JBoss Tools we created a java client that allows you to talk to the [OpenShift](https://openshift.redhat.com/app/) PaaS: [openshift-java-client](https://github.com/openshift/openshift-java-client).
-The library is already used in the [OpenShift tooling](https://community.jboss.org/en/tools/blog/tags/openshift) in [JBoss Tools](http://www.jboss.org/tools/), the [Forge plugin](https://github.com/forge/plugin-openshift-express/) and [Appcelerator Titanium Studio](http://www.appcelerator.com/platform/titanium-studio)'s tooling for OpenShift.
-This blog post will show you how to use okthis API in your very own java programs.
-We'll develop a command line tool that displays informations equivalent to what you get when running **rhc domain show** with the [OpenShift command line tools](href="https://openshift.redhat.com/community/developers/install-the-client-tools): it displays basic informations about your user.
+The library is already used in the [OpenShift tooling](https://community.jboss.org/en/tools/blog/tags/openshift) in [JBoss Tools](http://www.jboss.org/tools/), the [Forge plugin](https://github.com/forge/plugin-openshift/) and [Appcelerator Titanium Studio](http://www.appcelerator.com/platform/titanium-studio)'s tooling for OpenShift.
+This blog post will show you how to use this API in your very own java programs.
+We'll develop a command line tool that displays informations equivalent to what you get when running **rhc domain show** with the [OpenShift command line tools](https://openshift.redhat.com/community/developers/install-the-client-tools): it displays basic informations about your user.

 	================